johannesjo/bumcss/README.md

 ### In the spirit of block, element, modifier
 Almost all of your ui components should be responsive.
 You should be able to place them in different sizes of responsive and non-responsive containers, without breaking their styles.

+### Integrate with ITCSS
+The class naming conventions of bumcss are a good fit for the general approach of ITCSS.
+You [can read more about it here](https://www.creativebloq.com/web-design/manage-large-css-projects-itcss-101517528).

 ## Order of styles: Simple UI Component Example
 The fundamental principle of bumcss is that all styles belonging to element should be grouped as closely together as possible.